-It can be very worthwhile to design a product specifically to appeal to holiday shoppers, particularly if you will be participating in a few holiday bazaars (or perhaps just one that is quite lucrative).
+It can be worthwhile to design a product specifically to appeal to holiday shoppers, particularly if you will be participating in a few holiday bazaars (or perhaps just one that is quite lucrative).

-Glass artists, potters, knitters, jewelry designers, woodworkers...
+Glass artists, potters, knitters, jewelry designers, or woodworkers could all take this approach to holiday sales.
 Almost any craft medium can be used to create attractive tree ornaments.